Euro20179/Markdown/README.md

 * darkmode: sets to darkmode
 * editor=color: the color of the editor
 * editortext=color: the color of the text of the editor
+* preview=color: the color of the preview
+* previewtext=color: the color of the preview text

 # Documentation